WiktorJanecki/gameEngine/README.md

 # Game Engine
 Game engine writed on Java with LWJGL

-Engine can open the window and.... nothing :D
+Engine can open the window and show sipmle map which it read from world file